jddamore/CCDA-fragment-validator/README.md

 Download this repository

 Install associated packages

 `npm install`

 (note that if you have trouble installing packages on Windows, try `npm windows-build-tools -g` and re-attempt)

-Create a directory in the main folder called repos `mkdir repos`
+Create a directory in the main folder called repos

+`mkdir repos`

-Clone the HL7 or other public repository into this folder `git clone https://github.com/HL7/C-CDA-Examples/`
+Clone the HL7 or other public repository into this folder

+`git clone https://github.com/HL7/C-CDA-Examples/`

 Copy in the two following files
-- C-CDA 2.1 schematron (available at GForge, some modifications necessary) into validator directory
+- C-CDA 2.1 schematron (available at GForge, some modifications necessary) into main directory.
+Provide filename in config
-- Vocabulary reference file (voc.xml) into validator directory
+- Vocabulary reference file into main directory.
+Since this must be referenced, keep voc.xml filename

 Start application

 `node app`

 ## Interface